-Dead Rabbit is literally one of the best bars in the world, and has the hardware to prove it!
-If you're in lower Manhattan, enter this two-story saloon that perfectly combines a lunch taproom, with an upstairs parlor serving small plates and vintage cocktails.
+Dead Rabbit is one of the best bars in the world, the awards have stacked up to prove it.
+If you're in lower Manhattan, enter this two-story saloon that perfectly combines a taproom, with an upstairs parlor serving small plates and fierce cocktails.

 “Respect, then revolution” — Follow Manhattan south, farther than the Brooklyn Bridge, past the reflection of Freedom Tower and the awe of Trinity Church, deeper into the rising steam of FiDi.
 Down an alley, a pair or radiant red eyes watch your every move.
 Or was that just the imagination? …carry on.
 Trek down from the infamous charging bull of Wall Street and farther into the discreteness of the city.
 It’s here where the concrete of Manhattan — the most recognizable skyline in the entire world — disappears into thin air and drops into the upper bay.